 Romance Postmoderne (2012)

-Romance Postmoderne is a kind of rewriting of a Romantic genre.
-Its guiding principle is that articulations of the various harmonic series' move very little in register, and that a feeling of tension and release varies depending on which harmonics are nearer the bass; a harmonic series with, say, the 1st and 3rd harmonics in the bass will sound more stable (less tense) than one with the 11th and 13th in the bass.
+Romance Postmoderne is a kind of rewriting of a Romantic genre, very faux-pianistic.
+It was the earliest of these pieces, written in 2012; three years later, with Orbital Resonance, I intuited how to combine the polytempo with the microtonality and the whole set took off.
+It's one of two pieces here (with Dark Forces Signify) that could be played live, and it has been, by Aron Kallay and Vicki Ray.
+It's also my first piece on the harmonic series, and consequently conceptually simple, though it takes more advantage of the higher harmonics than some of the others.
+Its guiding principle is that articulations of the various harmonic series' move very little in register, and that a feeling of tension and release arises depending on which harmonics are nearer the bass; a harmonic series with, say, the 1st and 3rd harmonics in the bass will sound more stable (less tense) than one with the 11th and 13th in the bass.

 Liquid Mechanisms (2016)